veronikagregorec/guest-data/README.md

 ### List

+First table appears data by months, sum of orders and it will be shown only for last 3 months.
-In the table will be saved the data of guest and you can also delete them.
-I sorted the table by ascending a date and a time.
+In the table will be saved the data of guests and you can also delete them.
+I sorted the table by descending a date and a time.

 ![](screenshots/list.png)